TobiasPSP/doneland_sources/Components/Light/LED/README.md

 **LEDs** (*light-emitting diodes*) are *semiconductor devices* that function as *diodes* but with the primary feature of emitting *light* when an electric current passes through them.

+> [!IMPORTANT]
+> When working with **high-power** LEDs, take appropriate safety precautions to protect your eyes.
+High-intensity LED light can cause eye damage, similar to the effects of laser exposure.
+Avoid direct eye contact with the LED beam, and do not look at the light source without proper eye protection.
+Use appropriate shielding or diffusers to minimize exposure, especially when working at close range or with multiple LEDs.
+Always follow manufacturer guidelines and ensure a safe working environment to prevent potential harm.

 ## Overview
 The first practical LED was [invented in 1962 by Nick Holonyak Jr.](https://en.wikipedia.org/wiki/History_of_the_LED?utm_source=chatgpt.com) while working at General Electric.